Lussekatten/Kombotron/README.md

 4. I also corrected 1 error.
 The last value in the chart was not computed at all.
 Now it is calculated and added as the last number to the string array.
 5. The general information in the stats page is detailed enough now.
 Closing this issue.

+14-April-2025
+1. I am working on stats for groups of numbers.
+The purpose is to see how often the numbers are bunched up together (or not).